-Crime Illegal Conduct Criminal Sanctions Rape in the first degree (PL§ 130.35) A person is guilty when he or she engages in sexual intercourse with another person by forcible compulsion, with a person who is incapable of consent by reason of being physically helpless (e.g. being asleep, unconscious or due to alcohol or drug consumption), who is less than 11 years old or less than 13 and the actor is 18 or older.
-Is a class B felony, with penalties up to 25 years in prison.
-Rape in the second degree (PL§ 130.30) A person is guilty when being 18 years old or more, he or she engages in sexual intercourse with another person less than 15, or with another person who is incapable of consent by reason of being mentally disabled or mentally incapacitated Is a class D felony, with penalties up to 7 years in prison.
-Criminal sexual act in the first degree (PL § 130.50) A person is guilty when he or she engages in oral sexual contact or anal sexual contact with another person by forcible compulsion, or with someone who is incapable of consent by reason of being physically helpless, or with someone less than 11 or with someone less than 13 and the actor is 18 or older.
-Is a class B felony, with penalties up to 25 years in prison.
-Forcible touching (PL§ 130.52) A person is guilty when he or she intentionally, and for no legitimate purpose, forcibly touches the sexual or other intimate parts of another person for the purpose of degrading or abusing such person; or for the purpose of gratifying the actor's sexual desire Is a class A misdemeanor, with penalties up to 1 year in jail.
-Sexual abuse in the first degree (PL § 130.65) A person is guilty when he or she subjects another person to sexual contact: by forcible compulsion, when the other person is incapable of consent by reason of being physically helpless, or when the person is less than 11 years old.
-Is a class D felony, with penalties up to 7 years in prison.
-Aggravated sexual abuse in the first degree (PL § 130.70) A person is guilty when he or she inserts a foreign object in the vagina, urethra, penis or rectum of another person causing physical injury to such person by forcible compulsion, when the person is incapable of consent by reason of being physically helpless, or when the person is less than 11.
-Is a class B felony, with penalties up to 25 years in prison.
-Aggravated sexual abuse in the third degree (PL § 130.66) A person is guilty when he or she inserts a foreign object in the vagina, urethra, penis or rectum of another person by forcible compulsion, when the person is incapable of consent by reason of being physically helpless, or when the person is less than 11 years old.
-Is a class D felony, with penalties up to 7 years in prison.
-Facilitating a sex offense with a controlled substance (PL § 130.90) A person is guilty when he or she knowingly and unlawfully possesses a controlled substance or any substance that requires a prescription to obtain to another person, without such person's consent and with intent to commit against such person conduct constituting a felony, and commits or attempts to commit such conduct constituting a felony defined in Article 30.
-Is a class D felony, with penalties up to 7 years in prison.
+Crime Illegal Conduct Criminal Sanctions Rape in the first degree (PL§ 130.35) A person is guilty when they engage in sexual intercourse with another person by forcible compulsion, with a person who is incapable of consent by reason of being physically helpless (e.g., being asleep, unconscious, or due to alcohol or drug consumption), who is less than 11 years old or less than 13 and the actor is 18 or older.
+It is a class B felony, with penalties of up to 25 years in prison.
+Rape in the second degree (PL§ 130.30) A person is guilty when being 18 years old or older, engaging in sexual intercourse with another person less than 15, or with another person who is incapable of consent by reason of being mentally disabled or mentally incapacitated.
+It is a class D felony, with penalties of up to 7 years in prison.
+A criminal sexual act in the first degree (PL § 130.50) A person is guilty when they engage in oral sexual contact or anal sexual contact with another person by forcible compulsion, with someone who is incapable of consent by reason of being physically helpless, or with someone less than 11 or with someone less than 13 and the actor is 18 or older.
+It is a class B felony, with penalties of up to 25 years in prison.
+Forcible touching (PL§ 130.52) A person is guilty when they intentionally, and for no legitimate purpose, forcibly touch the sexual or other intimate parts of another person for the purpose of degrading or abusing such person or for the purpose of gratifying the actor's sexual desire.
+It is a class A misdemeanor, with penalties of up to 1 year in jail.
+Sexual abuse in the first degree (PL § 130.65) A person is guilty when they subject another person to sexual contact by forcible compulsion, when the other person is incapable of consent by reason of being physically helpless, or when the person is less than 11 years old.
+It is a class D felony, with penalties of up to 7 years in prison.
+Aggravated sexual abuse in the first degree (PL § 130.70) A person is guilty when they insert a foreign object in the vagina, urethra, penis, or rectum of another person causing physical injury to such person by forcible compulsion, when the person is incapable of consent by reason of being physically helpless, or when the person is less than 11.
+It is a class B felony, with penalties of up to 25 years in prison.
+Aggravated sexual abuse in the third degree (PL § 130.66) A person is guilty when they insert a foreign object in the vagina, urethra, penis, or rectum of another person by forcible compulsion, when the person is incapable of consent by reason of being physically helpless, or when the person is less than 11 years old.
+It is a class D felony, with penalties of up to 7 years in prison.

+Facilitating a sex offense with a controlled substance (PL § 130.90)

+A person is guilty when they knowingly and unlawfully possesses a controlled substance or any substance that requires a prescription to obtain from another person, without such person's consent and with intent to commit against such person conduct constituting a felony, and commits or attempts to commit such conduct constituting a felony defined in Article 30.

+It is a class D felony, with penalties of up to 7 years in prison.